Andrew-S-Rosen/cbe504/main.typ

 $ ce("NO2 + CO -> NO + CO2"). $

 From experiments, it is known that the rate appears to only be dependent on #conc("NO2"), for which it is second order in #conc("NO2").
-Since this does not match the stoichiometry, we cacn immediately conclude that there must be elementary steps not shown.
+Since this does not match the stoichiometry, we can immediately conclude that there must be elementary steps not shown.
 In fact, there are two:
 $
 ce("2 NO2") &fwdArrow(k_1) ce("NO + NO3^∙") quad ("slow")\